LYK-love/VS-Code-DevContainer-Config/README.md

 After that, in VS Code:
 1. press `Ctrl + Shift + P` to bring up the Command Palette.
 2. Enter and find `Dev Containers: Reopen in Container`.
-3. VS Code will starts to download the CUDA image, run the script and install everything, and finish opening the directory in DevContainer.
+3. VS Code will start downloading the docker image, run the script and install everything, and finish opening the directory in DevContainer.
 4. The DevContainer would then run `nvidia-smi` to show what GPU can be seen by the container.

 You can do more sanity checks like: